IOS 11: Notes

 The Notes app has a built-in document scanner using the device's camera, and the feature removes artifacts such as glare and perspective.

 An "Instant Notes" feature on the iPad Pro allows the user to start writing a note from the lock screen by putting the Apple Pencil onto the screen.

 The app also allows users to input inline tables.

 Where there is open space in the Notes app, the user can draw inline.

 Files

-A new "Files" app lets users browse the files stored on their device, as well as those stored across various cloud services, including iCloud Drive, Dropbox, OneDrive, and Google Drive.
+Replacing the dedicated iCloud drive app, a new Files app lets users browse the files stored on their device, as well as those stored across various cloud services, including iCloud Drive, Dropbox, OneDrive, and Google Drive.
 The app supports organization through structured sub-folders and various file-based options, and it also includes a built-in player for FLAC audio files.
 The Files app is available on both iPad and iPhone.

 Safari

 The user's flight information can be found in the Safari app.